n1klaus/alx-system-engineering-devops/0x00-shell_basics/README.md

 8-firstdelete		    - Delete the file betty from /tmp/my_first_directory/
 9-firstdirdeletion	    - Delete the directory my_first_directory
-10-back			    - Changes the working directory to the previous one
+10-back			    - Changes the working directory to the previous one 11-lists		    - Lists all files in the current directory, the parent of the working directory and the /boot directory in long format.